CVE Catalog

 Recommendation

-It is recommended to immediately upgrade Thymeleaf to version 3.1.4.RELEASE or later and implement validation of all user input before passing it to the template engine.
+Immediately update the Thymeleaf library to version 3.1.4.RELEASE or later.
+Additionally, always validate and sanitize user input before passing it to the template engine.

 Original NVD description (English source)